cleararchy/hovernotes/README.md

 ## Known Issues

-- Currently limited to languages that support `//` or `#` for a single line comment
-- Not sure about images in the notes
+- Doesn't render images in the notes.

 ## Release Notes

 Last Updated: Sept 2025

-### 0.0.1

-Initial release
+Please see the Change Log.

 ---